duyhvu07/european-soccer-leagues-analysis/README.md

 ### 1. Objective

-To determine the most "entertaining" soccer league in Europe through 3 criteria:
+To determine the most "entertaining" soccer league in Europe in recent years through 3 criteria:
 + In-game metrics (in_game_metrics.py)

-  * Goals Per Game
+  * Goals per Game

-  * Shots on Goal Per Game
+  * Shots on Goal per Game

-  * Fouls Per Game
+  * Fouls per Game
 + Upset percentage

   * How often a top team in a league lost to lower ranked team?